Universal groups of cellular automata: Generators for some groups

 \subsection{Universal families of reversible logical gates}

 If you can permute two adjacent cells of words (evenly), you can permute words of any length (evenly), by the following Lemma~\ref{lem:UniversalGates} which strengthens a result of \cite{BoKaSa16}.
-Many results like this are known, see e.g. \cite{AaGrSc15,Bo15,Se16}, but usually (conjugation by) free reordering of wires is allowed, so these results are not directly compatible with ours.
+Many results like this are known, see e.g. \cite{AaGrSc15,Bo19,Se16}, but usually (conjugation by) free reordering of wires, i.e.\ swapping the order of adjacent symbols, is allowed, so these results are not directly compatible with ours.
 In our application, wire reordering is not possible.
 (The swap of two wires is directly among the generators only if $|A| \equiv 0, 1 \bmod 4$.)

-\begin{lemma} Let $A$ be a nontrivial finite alphabet with $|A| \geq 3$.
+\begin{lemma} Let $A$ be a finite alphabet with $|A| \geq 3$.
 If $n \geq 2$, then every even permutation of $A^n$ can be decomposed into even permutations of $A^2$ applied in adjacent cells.
 That is, the permutations